faustoFF/laravel-contextify/README.md

 #### Refreshing Static Context

-By default, static providers' context is retrieved once during application boot and cached.
-However, you can manually refresh static context using the `touch()` method.
-This is particularly useful when a process is forked (e.g., in queue workers), where you might want to generate a new trace ID for the forked process.
+Static context is cached during application boot.
+Use `touch()` to refresh it manually, useful when a process is forked (e.g., queue workers) to generate a new trace ID:

 ```php
 <?php